 Find the school assignments for Multicultural Liaison Workers:

-- The MCLWs was introduced into the VSB system over three decades ago, dedicated to support the many Vancouver’s ethnic communities.
+- The MCLWs was introduced into the VSB system over three decades ago, dedicated to support Vancouver’s ethnic communities.

 - It started in 1977 when the first five Multicultural Liaison Workers (MCLWs) began their work in the Vancouver public schools, thanks to the Canada Works Grant.